 It is not always possible to prevent vehicle rollover in extreme riding situations (e. g. luggage loaded with a high center of gravity, varying road surfaces, steep descents, full braking without disengaging the gear).
-Adapt your riding style to the road conditions and your riding ability.
+Adapt your riding style to the road conditions and your driving ability.

 The ABS operates with two independent brake circuits (front and rear brakes).
 During normal operation, the brake system operates like a conventional brake system without ABS.
-When the ABS control unit detects the tendency of a wheel to lock, the ABS begins regulating the braking pressure.
-The control process causes the hand and foot brake levers to vibrate slightly.
+When the ABS control unit detects a locking tendency in a wheel, ABS begins regulating the brake pressure.
+The regulating process causes a slight pulsing of the hand and foot brake levers.